Learning Photometric Feature Transform for Free-form Object Scan: Appearance Optimization

 \section{Appearance Optimization}

-After establishing a uv-parameterization over the reconstructed geometry, we compute BRDF parameters at each valid texel via differentiable optimization.
+After geometric reconstruction, we establish a uv-parame-terization over object surfaces, and compute BRDF parameters at each valid texel via differentiable optimization.
 For a specific texel, we first project the corresponding 3D position to all visible views to gather its image measurements under learned lighting patterns.
-We reparameterize the GGX BRDF model plus the local frame with a 16D latent code and jointly train a fully-connected network that transforms the latent code to GGX BRDF parameters and the local frame as in~\cite{Xu:2023:StructuredLight}, by minimizing the difference between rendering results (\eqnref{eq:render}) and the gathered measurements.
+We reparameterize the GGX BRDF model plus the local frame with a 16D latent code and jointly train a fully-connected network that transforms the latent code to GGX BRDF parameters and the local frame as in~\cite{Xu:2023:StructuredLight}, by minimizing the difference between rendering results~(\eqnref{eq:render}) and the gathered measurements.
 Finally, we convert the latent code at each texel to anisotropic GGX BRDF parameters and store them in texture maps as the appearance result.
+Please refer to the supplementary material for more details on appearance modeling.